 He no longer seems to be counting down the days till she goes to dog heaven.
 Instead, he wants to prolong her health with physical fitness.
 He’ll stand in the middle of the house and excitedly shout “let’s go in here” while pointing to the opposite end of the house.
 As soon as she runs that direction he’ll shout “let’s go in HERE” and point to the other side.
 He always has a smile on his face, nothing like the way he mumbles in my ear at 6AM and says “gym gym gym” in a low voice.

 I can’t know for sure, but I’m pretty sure they have something going on the side.
 We’ll come home in the evening and I won’t be able to find him for a few minutes because he’s standing in the side yard, petting her over the little doggy gate.
-You should see how she acts when he’s around—prancing like a tart, shaking her ass, and rubbing all up on him.
+You should see how she acts when he’s around—prancing like a tart, shaking her rear, and rubbing all up on him.

 It’s so obvious.